-APeX-2 Trial: On March 15, 2018, we announced the dosing of the first patient into APeX-2, a Phase 3 clinical trial evaluating two dosage strengths of BCX7353 administered orally once-daily as a preventive treatment to reduce the frequency of attacks in patients with HAE.
-APeX-2 is a randomized, double-blind, placebo-controlled, three-arm trial testing two doses of BCX7353 (110 mg and 150 mg) for prevention of angioedema attacks.
-The trial is expected to enroll approximately 100 patients with Type I and II HAE in the United States, Canada and Europe.
+APeX-2 was a Phase 3 double-blinded, placebo-controlled, three-arm clinical trial evaluating two dose levels of BCX7353 administered orally oncedaily as a preventive treatment to reduce the frequency of attacks in patients with HAE.
+APeX-2 tested once-daily BCX7353 at 110 mg and 150 mg for prevention of angioedema attacks.
+The trial enrolled patients with Type I and II HAE in the United States, Canada and Europe.
 The primary efficacy endpoint of APeX-2 is the rate of angioedema attacks over 24 weeks of study drug administration.
+The trial enrolled and randomized 121 patients.
+The APeX-2 trial has been amended to extend the duration of dosing through 96 weeks to monitor the long term safety of trial.

-APeX-S Trial: On February 28, 2018, BioCryst announced the dosing of the first patient in APeX-S, a long-term safety trial evaluating two dosage strengths of BCX7353 administered orally once-daily as a preventive treatment in patients with HAE.
-APeX-S is an open label two-arm trial to evaluate the safety of two dose levels of BCX7353 (110 mg once daily and 150 mg once daily) over 48 weeks in patients with Type I and II HAE.
-The trial will enroll approximately 160 patients.
+APeX-S Trial: APeX-S is a long-term safety trial evaluating two dose levels of BCX7353 administered orally once-daily as a preventive treatment in patients with HAE.
+APeX-S is an open label two-arm trial to evaluate the safety of once-daily BCX7353 at 110 mg and 150 mg over 48 weeks in patients with Type I and II HAE.
+The trial will enroll at least 160 patients.
+On November 6, 2018, we announced we have met the enrollment target of 100 subjects needed at each dose level (cumulative, summing APeX-2 and APeX-S) for regulatory requirements and expect to file an NDA in the fourth quarter of 2019.